-Due to its potential to trigger various forms of toxicity, amiodarone is only prescribed for individuals with dangerous or severely debilitating arrhythmias and there are no available treatment options.
+Due to its potential to trigger various forms of toxicity, the doctor only prescribes amiodarone for individuals with dangerous or severely debilitating arrhythmias and there are no available treatment options.
 Remember that the most serious side effect is pulmonary toxicity.

 Close look on amiodarone lung toxicity

 Amiodarone lung toxicity can affect individuals who are using the drug.
-It has not been determined if the lung condition brought about by amiodarone is due to the direct impairment by the drug to the lung tissues, immune reaction to a drug or some other mechanism.
+It has not been determined if the lung condition brought about by the drug is due to the direct impairment by the drug to the lung tissues, immune reaction to a drug or some other mechanism.

 Take note that amiodarone can trigger a variety of lung conditions but in most instances, the issue can take on 4 forms such as:

 - Abrupt, dangerous diffuse lung condition known as acute respiratory distress syndrome (ARDS).